An Expert Guide on Honeywell Water Heater Status Light

 Steps to Fix 4 Flashes on Honeywell Gas Valve

-2. Once the knob is in the “PILOT” position, depress it.
+2. Set the knob to “PILOT” and depress it.

-3. Press the “igniter” (piezo igniter) button quickly, roughly once every second, while keeping the knob in the “PILOT” position until you see the LED Honeywell status light code flash four times.
-It should just take a minute, perhaps less.
+3. Quickly press the igniter button once every second while holding the knob in “PILOT” until the LED Honeywell status light code flashes four times.
+This typically takes less than a minute.

 Your water heater entered “High-Temperature Shutdown” mode/status and shut down, as shown by the four flashes at the LED Honeywell status light.